bufferings/kori/docs/en/index.md

 hero:
   name: 'Kori'
-  text: 'Type-Safe TypeScript Web Framework'
+  text: 'Type safety in your flow'
-  tagline: '⚠️ Work in Progress - Built for type safety, validation, and developer experience'
+  tagline: 'From schemas to types, validation, and docs'
   actions:
     - theme: brand
       text: Get Started